dhayford92/ecom/README.md

 # ecom
-This is an e-commerce website for wholesale goods and customize goods
+This is an e-commerce mobile app
+Full dartflutter app
+Powered by optimize inc
+Backend build with python django
+Both ios and Android